Gaetz Staying on Judiciary Panel, Despite Investigation

 “I have definitely, in my single days, provided for women I’ve dated,” Gaetz said.
 “You know, I’ve paid for flights, for hotel rooms.
 I’ve been, you know, generous as a partner.
 I think someone is trying to make that look criminal when it is not.”

 Gaetz has not been charged with a crime.
-The Justice Department did not immediately comment.
+The Justice Department did not comment.

 Associated Press writer Curt Anderson in Miami contributed to this report.